szkrd/little-angular-book/book/04-dependency-injection/02-sharing-services/README.md

 PostsService (which is an injectable class) will be instanciated by the App module.

-:bulb: Writing `@Injectable` is not needed for classes without dependencies or already decorated classes, but it really helps readability.
+:light_bulb: Writing `@Injectable` is not needed for classes without dependencies or already decorated classes, but it really helps readability.

 _services/posts.service.ts_
 ```typescript